-For large volume requests, the requester or his/her representative will need to come to the USGSMP facility and do the sampling under supervision of the PCMSC Core Curator.
+For large volume requests, the requester or his/her representative will need to visit us and do the sampling under supervision of the PCMSC Core Curator.

 3. Availability of Material

-To search only the USGSMP samples, use URL:
+To search only the USGS samples, use URL:

 4. Requesting Material